boytchev/suica/docs/about/about.md

 ---
 layout: default
-nav_order: 1
+nav_order: 10
-parent: README
+title: About
 has_chindren: false
 ---

+# About Suica

-# Suica Principles
+# Principles

 Suica is built upon these principles: